 7. Promote your other content during the episode – make references

-As your goal is to reach wider audiences you want to promote your content.
-During the episode mention your other work.
-You can:
+As your goal is to reach wider audiences, you want to promote your content.
+During the episode, mention your other work.

 - Directly reference your last episode – the last episode is easy to mention.
 You don’t have to give too much information on how to find it.
 It will be enough that you mention one of the most interesting things, the most valuable from the perspective of your listener, and reference it was discussed in detail in the last episode